 The DVLA now compare their records with the Motor Insurance database (MID), the UK’s central record of vehicle insurance.
 If a vehicle does not have a record of insurance then the registered keeper will receive a letter explaining the steps to take to avoid enforcement action, including:

-If you want to check your vehicle is recorded as 'insured' on the MID, visit the free service www.askMID.com
+If you want to check your vehicle is recorded as 'insured' on the MID, visit the free service askMID.

-Further information on the change in law is also available from the DirectGov website.
+Further information on the change in law is also available on the Gov.uk website.